slytomcat/http-mock/README.md

                      1000|data line #2
 ```
 Each line of file contains fixed length prefix (before symbol `|`) and the chunk data.
-The prefix contains the delay in milliseconds that have to past before sending the chunk.
+The prefix conventional_response_3contains the delay in milliseconds that have to past before sending the chunk.
-The `http-mock` in proxy mode automatically makes correct format for such files as well as correct config record for the making the response.
+The `http-mock` in `proxy`` mode automatically makes correct format for such files as well as correct config record for the making the response.

 ## important
-It is not necessary to restart `http-mock` if You changed the file with response, but if You changed the configuration then the restart is required.
+It is not necessary to restart `http-mock` working in `mock` mode if You changed the file with response, but if You changed the configuration then the restart is required.